zaiisao/Documentation/en/Voice/initialize_windows.md

 title: Create and Initialize an AgoraRtcEngine Instance
 description:
 platform: Windows
-updatedAt: Thu Dec 13 2018 23:09:07 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 23:09:10 GMT+0000 (UTC)
 ---
 # Create and Initialize an AgoraRtcEngine Instance
-Before creating and initizing the Client, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Voice/windows_video.md) for more information.
+Before creating and initizing the client, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Voice/windows_video.md).

 ## Implementation